Skip to content

 Though various bacteria such as the Clostridium bacteria, can withstand temperatures of 100 degrees C, others can thrive in temperatures above 100 degrees Celsius in large sea depths where water doesn’t boil due to high pressure.

-These organisms are extremophiles subset
+These organisms are extremophile subset

 Such hyperthermostable proteins are sometimes commercially important since chemical reactions can proceed more quickly at high temperatures; hence, the Hyperthermophile can survive in temperatures above 100 degrees.